 Buying a life insurance policy on your mother is possible as long as you have insurable interest and consent.

-It is illegal for life insurance companies to sell insurance policies on people without insurable interest.
-Insurable interest is required by law to ensure you will not gain unlawfully on the death of the insured.
+What is an insurable interest?
+It is illegal for life insurance companies to sell insurance policies on people without proof of insurable interest.
+Insurable interest in your parent is required by law to ensure you will not gain unlawfully on the death of the insured.

+Can you get life insurance on a parent without their consent?
 To obtain insurance on your mother, being a son or daughter is not enough; you must prove that you have an insurable interest.
-It means you must show that you will suffer financial loss from your mother’s death.
+Insurable interest on parent means you must show that you will suffer financial loss from your mother’s death.

-You’ll need your mother’s consent to take out an insurance policy.
+You’ll need your mother’s consent to take out mother life insurance.
 It’s illegal and fraudulent to purchase a policy without her knowledge.
 The insurance company will also require a medical exam or health questionnaire.
 Aside from these, she must read the policy and sign a form agreeing to the terms.
 So, it’s impossible for you to get a plan without her knowledge and consent.